togrupe/dlive-midi-tools/README.md

 ![Trackslive](doc/trackslive/trackslive_demo.png)

-The tool generates a Track Live template (*.template), which can be used to create a recording session in Tracks Live
+The tool generates a Tracks Live template (*.template), which can be used to create a recording session in Tracks Live

 ![TracksliveOpenTemplate](doc/trackslive/trackslive_open_template.png)